latextemplates/generator-latex-template/README.md

 - Update npm dependencies: `npx npm-update-all`.
 See [FreeCodeCamp](https://www.freecodecamp.org/news/10-npm-tricks-that-will-make-you-a-pro-a945982afb25/) for more details.
   - See <https://github.com/yeoman/generator/releases> for changes in the generator.

+### Debugging

+A `launch.json` configured for Windows and Visual Studio Code is included.
+Just press <kbd>F5</kbd> and the generator should run in debug mode.

 ### Releasing a new version

 1. Update `CHANGELOG.md`